 Kid-friendly: everything from the packaging to the design makes this toy perfect for toddlers.
 The buttons are reasonably-sized, the material is strong and durable (non-toxic ABS plastic) and there’s a little handle for a toddler’s little hands.

 - Animals tend to get stuck and can fail to pop out, especially of the toy is dropped frequently.
 Well, they are kids, they will drop it at some point.
+I guess that makes it one of the best cause and effect pop up toys!

 3. Galt Pop Up Toy

+This is one of the most simple cause and effect pop up toys!
 You will love Galt’s Pop Up Toy because of how simple it is.
 No complicated buttons, no batteries required, just simple pegs that pop out when pressed against springs that are hidden inside a wooden box.

 - 4 colored figures with face sketches on them